defilogist/awesome-solana-airdrops/guides/sanctum.md

 ## Tool Description

-Sanctum is a liquid staking platform.
+Sanctum is a liquid staking platform that allows other protocols to benefit from their technologies.
+It motivates liquidity providers through a gamified reward system.

 ## Duties